Rule 3358:5-11-10 | Purchasing policy.

 (1) In the absence of a purchasing department, it is recommended that college personnel involved in the purchasing process exercise good purchasing judgment and secure informal competitive pricing for items requisitioned.

-(3) All contracts for improvements (renovation/new construction) more than one hundred thousand dollars shall require either the solicitation of informal competitive pricing or a more formal "invitation to bid" which shall be offered to selected providers.
+(3) Per rule 153:1-9-01 of the Administrative Code, all contracts for improvements (renovation/new construction) more than two hundred fifty thousand dollars shall require either the solicitation of informal competitive pricing from selected providers or a more formal "invitation to bid."

 (D) The following items may be exempt from the guidelines listed in paragraph (C) of this policy: